 "There is no way that the rules are changed during the race on the Sunday morning before the race, and the attitude assumed by those who didn't race had the clear intention of forcing their hand to nullify the race or to insert an unexpected chicane".

 In Indianapolis there is no jump on the top step of the podium; no splashes of champagne for Schumacher and Barrichello.
-A very restrained attitude on the part of the Ferrari drivers at the awards ceremony, in front of the spectators still astounded by what had happened, with the fans applauding and waving their flags, while the others, furious, do nothing but insult the organizers and anyone who happens to be there.
+A very restrained attitude on the part of the Ferrari drivers at the awards ceremony, in front of the spectators still astounded by what had happened, with the fans applauding and waving their flags, while the others, furious, do nothing but insult the organisers and anyone who happens to be there.
 Returning to success after a long wait, the German cannot appreciate success as on other occasions.
-However, after nine races the Ferrari driver breaks the negative chain, hitting his victory number 84, which coincided with the number 183 of the Scuderia Ferrari, which also increases the statistics relating to one-two wins: 69 in history, the number 24 with the current pair of riders.
+However, after nine races the Ferrari driver broke the negative chain, taking victory number 84, coinciding with the number 183 of the Scuderia Ferrari, which also increases the statistics relating to one-two wins: 69 in history, the number 24 with the current pair of drivers.
 Michael Schumacher, at the end of the race, admits:

 "It was a difficult day.
 A few minutes before the start we didn't know anything, what decisions had been made by the other teams.
 Rubens and I also tried to entertain the audience.
 It was a unique Grand Prix for the situation in which it was raced, but I don't want to call it a disaster.
 It was also nice to duel with Rubens.
 In the first laps we even found some beer on the track…".